Bind policies using advanced policy

 How policy evaluation ends

-Evaluation of a policy bank ends when one of the following takes place:
+Evaluation of a policy bank ends when the Citrix ADC appliance executes one of the following steps:

 The Citrix ADC has walked through all the policy banks in this feature, but has not encountered an END.